green-lad/nixos/README.md

     - questions:
         - what do I do if pipe command hangs?
     - setup:
+        - sort items in info box "auto-info" by keybinding
         - global search of selection via Ctrl+s does not work
         - don't change the view position if the search was not successful
         - setup auto complete with words from current buffers as source (vim: C-n)